elki-project/elki-project.github.io/howto/java_api.md

 {% highlight java %}
 // K-means should be used with squared Euclidean (least squares):
-SquaredEuclideanDistanceFunction dist = SquaredEuclideanDistanceFunction.STATIC;
+SquaredEuclideanDistance dist = SquaredEuclideanDistance.STATIC;
 // Default initialization, using global random:
 // To fix the random seed, use: new RandomFactory(seed);
-RandomlyGeneratedInitialMeans init = new RandomlyGeneratedInitialMeans(RandomFactory.DEFAULT);
+RandomUniformGenerated init = new RandomUniformGenerated(RandomFactory.DEFAULT);

 // Setup textbook k-means clustering:
-KMeansLloyd<NumberVector> km = new KMeansLloyd<>(dist, 3, 0, init);
+LloydKMeans<NumberVector> km = new LloydKMeans<>(dist, 3, 0, init);
 // Run the algorithm:
-Clustering<KMeansModel> c = km.run(db);
+Clustering<KMeansModel> c = km.autorun(db);
 {% endhighlight %}

 As you can see, this API requires you to *specify more parameters*.
 You need to be explicit about the distance function (although squared Euclidean is the reasonable default; with other distances k-means may fail), the maximum number of iterations, and the initialization method, the random generator used for initialization.
-Once we add a parameter to control how empty clusters are handled (on our TODO list), you will need to update your code, too!
+Once we add a parameter to control how empty clusters are handled (on our wishlist), you will need to update your code, too!

 ### Processing the result

-ELKI stores data in [Relation](/releases/release0.7.5/javadoc/de/lmu/ifi/dbs/elki/database/relation/Relation.html)s.
+ELKI stores data in [Relation](/releases/current/javadoc/elki/database/relation/Relation.html)s.
 They are similar but not identical to "data frames" in other languages, or "column groups" in modern column store databases.
 They are a uniform, typed collection of objects, such as a vector field *or* labels.
 However, we do not mix data types: the numerical vectors and the associated labels are separate relations.
 This model is a hybrid of a relational data store (where often different data types would be in the same SQL table) and column stores (where often each dimension would be a separate table).
 This midway solution (which also resembles [normal forms of databases](https://en.wikipedia.org/wiki/Database_normalization)) was found both beneficial in NoSQL databases (c.f. column groups) and for our purposes, since e.g. k-means works on numerical data, and not on the labels.

 [DBIDs](/dev/dbids) may not start with 0.
 In particular if you do multiple invocations, ELKI will continue enumerating where it left off.
 However, for a static context your DBIDs will be continuous, and can be efficiently mapped back to an offset in your data set.
 In this example, we will process a clustering result and output the object offsets: